Chapter Fifty Three

 We’d left New York by private jet at seven, got here at ten thirty, three hour time pickup.
 Now, it’s one thirty and we go to the rooms to organize clothes and chill for a bit.
 At three we gather in Janah’s suite for a strategy session.

 Janah, “We’re getting straight to business tonight.
 Our targets are spread out over LA.
 We can do a pimp a night, during the day, we locate the girls and deal with guards.
 Then back here.
-We aren’t taking much play time, I didn’t call Joan Wayne, she’d want to come over and have girl fun and we don’t have the time.
+We aren’t taking much play time, I didn’t call Joan Wayne, she’d want to come over and have girl fun and we need to get this done and get gone.
 Maybe we’ll schedule a free night or two on the next trip.”

 Amaya, “What if I am discovered and rushed off to film the next big action-adventure?”